Gasta88/quantumedge-pipeline/README.md

 ### What is QuantumEdge Pipeline?

-**QuantumEdge Pipeline** is a production-ready quantum-classical hybrid optimization framework designed specifically for **edge computing environments**.
+**QuantumEdge Pipeline** is a quantum-classical hybrid optimization framework designed specifically for **edge computing environments**.
 It routes computational workloads between classical and quantum solvers based on real-time problem analysis, resource constraints, and performance requirements.

 ### Why It Matters (Use-case for Rotonium)